-- c) Bonuses are declared monthly in advance according to the bonus formula approved by the Sanlam Life Board.
-The Sanlam Life Board receives an annual bonus report and must approve any changes to the formula. - d) Bonuses are declared net of charges and gross of retirement fund tax (if applicable). - e) The starting point is to set bonuses equal to the monthly equivalent of CPI + 4.5% (using annualised rolling three-year CPI with a three-month lag) and then to adjust these bonuses with actual experience to date (as reflected by the funding level).
+- a) Bonuses are declared monthly in advance according to the bonus formula approved by the Sanlam Life Board.
+The Sanlam Life Board receives an annual bonus report and must approve any changes to the formula. - b) Bonuses are declared net of charges, gross of retirement fund tax (if applicable), net of income tax (for the taxable version used in Endowments). - c) The starting point is to set bonuses equal to the monthly equivalent of CPI + 4.5% (using annualised rolling three-year CPI with a three-month lag) and then to adjust these bonuses with actual experience to date (as reflected by the funding level).
 The difference between the actual funding level and 103% is normally added to the bonus over a rolling 24-month period.
-The following exceptions apply: - if the funding level is above 115%, the difference between the actual funding level and 103% is added to the bonus over a rolling 14-month period; - if the funding level is lower than 97.5%, but equal to or above 92.5%, the difference between the actual funding level and 103% is deducted from the bonus over a 12-month rolling period; - if the funding level is lower than 92.5%, but equal to or above 85%, no bonuses are declared;
+The following exceptions apply:

-- if the funding level is lower than 85%, but equal to or above 80%, a -10% bonus is declared for the month; and - if the funding level is lower than 80%, a -20% bonus is declared for the month.
+- if the funding level is above 115%, the difference between the actual funding level and 103% is added to the bonus over a rolling 14-month period; - if the funding level is between 92.5% and 97.5%, the difference between the actual funding level and 103% is deducted from the bonus over a 12-month rolling period; - if the funding level is between 85% and 92.5%, no bonuses are declared; - if the funding level is between 80% and 85%, a -10% bonus is declared for the month; and - if the funding level is lower than 80%, a -20% bonus is declared for the month.